Fung Yuen: History of Fung Yuen

+At the time of the 1911 census, the population of Fung Yuen was 133, with the number of males being 60.

 Administration

 Fung Yuen is a recognized village under the New Territories Small House Policy.
 For electoral purposes, it is part of the Hong Lok Yuen constituency of the Tai Po District Council.
 It was formerly represented by Zero Yiu Yeuk-sang, who was elected in the local elections until May 2021.

 Villages

 There are five villages in Fung Yuen: